-This classification refers to a non-residential account taking electricity at 750 volts or less whose monthly peak demand is less than or expected to be less than 50 kW.
+This classification applies to a non-residential account taking electricity at 750 volts or less whose monthly average peak demand is less than, or is forecast to be less than, 50 kW.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the utility's Conditions of Service.
+Further servicing details are available in the distributor's Conditions of Service.